 We check our 72 Hour kits every 6 months.
 First, we take the food out and replace it if necessary.
 Then, we check and make sure the clothes and shoes fit.
 Finally, we make sure nothing has been taken out of the kits for camping or other reasons.

 Your 72 Hours kits should be stored somewhere you can get to them quickly and they should be all together.

 We have our guest room closet as a place we store our emergency supplies.
 If you don’t have a closet available, you could put them in the garage or under a bed.
 Don’t put them in an attic or anywhere else that would be difficult to get to in an emergency.

 72 Hour kits are something that you put together and hope you never have to use.
 Just like smoke detectors and insurance, 72 hour kits are there for us if we happen to need them.
 As someone who has had their house burn down, we are so thankful for the insurance that saved us from bankruptcy.

 If you would like more guidance on putting together you 72 Hour kit and other emergency precautions, you can sign up for Emergency Preparedness 7 Day Challenge below and get your family prepared.
 Even if you never use it, you will be glad it is there.

 What do you have in your 72 Hour Kit?
-Please let us know in the comments below!
+Let us know in the comments below!
+And if you found this post helpful, please share.
 Thanks!